SharleeA/OpenCart/ReadMe.md

 4. Test result report can be found at "target/reports/report.html".

-## Have chosen three most basic tests for account registration function:
+## I have chosen the three most basic tests for this account registration function:
-1 check error message raised if registering with an invalid credential.
+1. Check error message raised if registering with an invalid credential.
-2 check user can create an account with unique email.
+2. Check user can create an account with a unique email.
-3 check user can log into their account using valid credential.
+3. Check user can log into their account using a valid credential.